luslab/oz-bulk-rnaseq/README.md

 ### Short read aligners
 In 2005 high throughput short-read sequencers changed the face of sequencing which became much cheaper and accessible.
 Previously sequencing was laborious and expensive and the focus was on producing accurate long reads (1000bp).
 Sequencing reads longer improves alignment.
 Sequencers now produce millions of short reads (50-300bp).
 Aligners have thus changed to adapt to short reads - rapidly select the best mapping at the expense of not investigating all potential alternative alignments.
 - Short read aligners are incredible!
 They match > 10,000 sequences per second against 3 billion bases of the human genome.
 - There is large variation in results between different aligners.
-A tool that prioritises finding exact matches will do so at the exense of missing locations and overlaps and vice versa.
+A tool that prioritises finding exact matches will do so at the expense of missing locations and overlaps and vice versa.
 - Limitations:
 	- finds alignments that are reasonably similar but not exact (algorithm will not search beyond a defined matching threshold)
 	- cannot handle very long reads or very short reads (<30bp) (become inefficient)

-### Choosing an Aligner (STAR, bwa, bowtie2, TopHat2)
+## Choosing a splice-aware Aligner

+Options:
+-   HiSat2: similar algorithms as Bowtie2/Tophat2 but performs at much faster speeds
+-   Subjunc: designed specifically for gene expression analysis.
+-   BWA: the MEM algorithm of bwa supports spliced alignments.
+-   BBMap: Is capable of detecting very long splicing.
+-   STAR: Really fast, produces counts for you too.

 When choosing an aligner, we need to decide what features the aligner should provide:
 -   Alignment algorithm: global, local, or semi-global?
 -   Is there a need to report non-linear arrangements?